Machine Learning

 One of the fastest growing technologies of 21st century, machine learning finds applications in almost all of the areas of science.
 Machine Learning provides the computers with ability to perform various tasks on their own without implicitly programming them.
 This opens up a plethora of possibilities that can transform the way we interact with machines.
 Interested already?
 Read on to get started in the field.

-• Start with Machine Learning Specialization on Coursera by DeepLearning.AI and Stanford University.
+Start with on Coursera by DeepLearning.AI and Stanford University.

 Instructed by Andrew Ng, this 3-course specialization covers all the basics you need to get off in the field.